Homeschool Month In Pictures – March 2018

 We did fill out our 2018 Spring Bucket Lists and we posted them in the homeschool room!
 They include such goals as planting gardens, having barbeques, hiking up mountains, and picnicking at the lake.
 If you want to print one off and have your family start this tradition than here you go!

-We Hiked A Lot
+We Hike A Lot As Homeschoolers

 Between every snowstorm, we tried to get outside and enjoy nature.
 We were on the hunt for signs of Spring and we found them in abundance.